History of the Jews in Bukovina: Soviet occupation and Axis period

-The number of Jewish deportees to Transnistria sent there who reached the latter province included 110,033 people, including 55,867 from Bessarabia, 43,798 from Bukovina, 10,368 from Dorohoi (minus the Hertsa area); out of these, 50,741 still survived by September 1, 1943.
-All the Jews deported from Chernivtsi in 1941 were deported by train; half of the transports went to Atachi, typically middle class people, many of whom were able to take lei and valuables into Transnistria (just like the southern Bukovinian Jews), directly on the border with Transnistria, from where they crossed the border into Transnistria, and were not beaten and forced to buy food at high prices in a transit camp.
+The number of Jewish deportees to Transnistria sent there in 1941 who reached the latter province included 110,033 people, including 55,867 from Bessarabia, 43,798 from Bukovina, 10,368 from Dorohoi County (minus the Hertsa area); out of these, 50,741 still survived by September 1, 1943.
+In November 1943, according to General Constantin Vasiliu, undersecretary of state for police and security in the Ministry of the Interior, if one includes the Jews deported from Dorohoi in 1942, but excluding the Hertsa area, 10,368 Jews were deported from the county, while if one includes the Jews of Hertsa, about 12,000 or more were deported.
+All the Jews deported from Chernivtsi in 1941 were deported by train; half of the transports went to Atachi, typically middle-class people, many of whom were able to take lei and valuables into Transnistria (just like the southern Bukovinian Jews), directly on the border with Transnistria, from where they crossed the border into Transnistria, and were not beaten and forced to buy food at high prices in a transit camp.
 The other half, mostly working class individuals, were sent to the transit camp in Marculesti transit camp, where most gave up much of their jewelry and precious metals in exchange for food, and were often beaten and plundered by Romanian gendarmes, and from where they walked to nearby Atachi to be sent across the river to Transnistria.
 A further 4,290 Chernivtsi Jews were deported to Transnistria in June 1942.
-About 16,794 of the Jews were allowed to stay in Chernivtsi, and 17,159 in Bukovina in its historical borders, after that.
 The Romanian military dictotor Ion Antonescu's justification for allowing some Jews to remain in Chernivtsi and Bukovina appears in one of his resolutions: "I regret for the decent people.
 There must be some of these too."

+Besides the above-mentioned deportations of Jews to Transnistria in June 1942, Bukovina's governor Corneliu Calotescu reported to Ion Antonescu on August 21, 1942, that 147 Bukovinian Jewish Communists were deported to Transnistria, mainly from the city of Chernivtsi.
+In 1942, about 150 Jews from Bukovina were brought to the Vapniarka concentration camp; they included some refugees from Poland.